depyronick/clickhouse-client/README.md

 The `ping` method accepts one input.

-- `timeout` is the time in milliseconds to wait for the server to send ping response `Ok.\n`
+- `timeout` is the time in milliseconds to wait for the server to send ping response `Ok`.

 ```javascript
 // if you're using async/await